rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 - Important to have year based folders for easier segregation of ADR like documents which will keep getting created for the lifetime of a product.
 - Essential to have the latest state of the architecture in one place as it provides a high level technical overview of the entire product.
 - The guides folder has onboarding journeys which have to be seen by every new team member.
 - The development folder contains implementation details.
+The folder above contains some of the main pillars of a cloud setup.
 - The rfc folder is optional.
 I used it to seperate research documentation from actual implementation.
 It helped me easily transfer implementation documentation to clients.

 #### Eg - Process